cgchoffman/final/readme.md

 - Creat map with user location as centre                        **ADDED**
 - add marker where user is or default location.                 **ADDED**
 - directions                                                    **ADDED**
+ - change marker onclick event to add html content that         **ADDED** displays info about place and adds a *Directions* button.
+  - Remove directions button when directions are shown for that location
-- Re-skin the entire thing and fix flow
+- Re-skin the entire thing and fix flow                         **DONE**
 - Allow dismiss directions
  - must bring back markers
 - re-do marker search if centre of map changes
-- change marker onclick event to add html content that displays info about place and adds a *Directions* button.
 - Allow user to select a location as their location
  - maybe a onfail function in the getLocation function that alerts user to choose locations
  - once location is chosen THEN places search occurs
 - use Google search input to allow user to enter address.
+- Retrieve more information about location to populate InfoWindow

 ###ISSUES